jdaar/jdaar/README.md

 ## Hi, my name is **Jhonatan**

-I'm a **full-stack web and mobile developer** with more than two years of experience.
+I'm a **full-stack web and mobile developer** with more than two years of professional experience.

 ## Skills
 - **Web development** with frameworks like **NextJS**, **React**, **Vue**, **SvelteKit**, **Svelte**, **NestJS** and **Django**.